Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The syndrome of fibromyalgia is characterized by widespread musculoskeletal pain and increased soreness in a multitude of sites called "sensitive points".
-Recently, it is divided into a separate clinical nosology, and can be accurately diagnosed on the basis of characteristic features.
+Fibromyalgia syndrome is characterized by widespread musculoskeletal pain and increased tenderness in multiple areas called "tender points."
+It has recently been identified as a distinct clinical entity and can be accurately diagnosed based on its characteristic features.

-The prevalence of fibromyalgia syndrome, according to KPWhite et al. (1999), is 3.3% (4.9% of the female population and 1.6% of the male population).
-The majority of patients are women (85 - 90%) aged 40 to 60 years.
-According to the FDA, in the United States of America, fibromyalgia syndrome affects between 3 and 6 million people.
-Among the symptoms, in addition to the common pain and feeling of stiffness, the following are noted:
+The prevalence of fibromyalgia syndrome, according to KP White et al. (1999), is 3.3% (4.9% of the female population and 1.6% of the male population).
+Most patients are women (85 - 90%) aged 40 to 60 years.
+According to the FDA, in the United States of America, fibromyalgia syndrome affects 3 to 6 million people.
+Among the symptoms, in addition to widespread pain and a feeling of stiffness, the following are noted:

 Symptoms |